 Speech sound disorder.
-Difficulty producing the sounds of normal speech limits the patient's ability to be understood (p.
+Correct speech develops slowly for the patient's age or dialect (p.
 47).

 Childhood-onset fluency disorder (stuttering).
 The normal fluency of speech is frequently disrupted (p.
-48).
+47).

 Selective mutism.
 A child chooses not to talk, except when alone or with select intimates.
-DSM-5-TR lists this as an anxiety disorder (p.
-186).
+DSM-5 lists this as an anxiety disorder (p.
+187).

 Specific learning disorder.
 This may involve problems with reading (p.
-50), mathematics (p.
-50), or written expression (p.
-50).
+51), mathematics (p.
+51), or written expression (p.
+52).

-Academic or educational problems.
-These Z-codes are used when a scholastic problem (other than a learning disorder) is the focus of treatment (p.
-608).
+Academic or educational problem.
+This Z-code is used when a scholastic problem (other than a learning disorder) is the focus of treatment (p.
+591).

 Unspecified communication disorder.
 Use for communication problems where you haven't enough information to make a specific diagnosis (p.
-50).
+54).